VincentL-00/SITE-Light-Sound-Memory-Game/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

+    After creating the Light and Sound Memory Game, I mostly focused on the functions behind the UI.
+However, I believe that I can definitely make the UI/UX a lot cooler.
+I only focused on adding images and changing color background, fonts and button padding.
+I am curious about how to create a creative detailed UI.
+    Unlike game development where you can add in models from blender or adobe, I wonder how possible it would be to make this on an HTML/JS/CSS game.
+I am also curious about how I can relate this to backend such as the Android App Development class where we used kotlin to create the UI.
+HTML and CSS were definitely easier than Android Studio in placing button location and changing colors of the background and buttons.
+I believe this is the case because of the few amount of files that need to be made.

+    After googling questions for functions of code I needed help on, I received more insight on the designs of Frontend code and how it can also look very appealing too.
+The most interesting idea that came to my mind was if it's possible to make a 3D RPG game as RPG is my favorite category in games.
+Growing up, I don't remember seeing any website gamesin 3D.
+After further researching, with HTML5, there were some 3D games now.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)